Doing Laundry with Kids

 Here is my favorite pre-laundry trick for shaving time off the laundering process and removing the "Whose sock is it, anyway?" question when doing laundry with kids.

-A few months ago, frustrated to the breaking point by complaints from the troops about getting mismatched or someone else's socks, I instituted the "Clipped Sock Rule."
+A few months ago, frustrated to the breaking point by the troops' complaints about getting mismatched or someone else's socks, I instituted the "Clipped Sock Rule."

 If dirty socks aren't clipped with their mates, they go out of the dryer directly into the "homeless sock" basket.
 No whining allowed.